-Enhanced Ecommerce (EEC) is a Google Analytics plug-in that provides merchants with better insights for the shopping behavior of users.
+Enhanced Ecommerce (EE) is a Google Analytics plug-in that provides merchants with better insights for the shopping behavior of users.

 Enhanced Ecommerce tracking requires your developers to send lots of extra product and checkout information in a way that Google Analytics can understand.
 So why use it?

 Why use Enhanced Ecommerce?

 The main benefit of Enhanced Ecommerce (EE) over standard ecommerce implementation is the sheer number of valuable reports merchants have access to with EE.
 Enhanced Ecommerce is necessary to get complete checkout funnel reporting and similar reports in GA.

 Not only that, but merchants can segment data based on ecommerce events — which users visited your product pages, where the customer journey hit a roadblock (e.g. a customer pondered a product but didn’t add it to cart, etc.) or during which steps of the checkout process a user abandoned their cart.

 Ultimately, this kind of data helps merchants zoom in on their sales funnel and alter the parts of the process that don’t lead to conversion.

 Enchanced Ecommerce implementation is no small feat, but it also depends on a number of factors — the size of your store, the number and type of Google Analytics custom dimensions you need to add, etc.

 Without question, Google Tag Manager is the simplest and best way to enable Enhanced Ecommerce in Google Analytics.